LabKey/Dockerfile/README.md

 Q: Why is my labkey container "unhealthy"?

-A: LabKey containers produced from this repo contain a `HEALTHCHECK` block which defines a simple "smoke" test Docker can use internally to determine if the container is healthy.
+A: LabKey containers produced from this repo contain a [`HEALTHCHECK` instruction](https://docs.docker.com/engine/reference/builder/#healthcheck) which defines a simple "smoke" test Docker can use internally to determine if the container is healthy.
 The healthcheck built into this Dockerfile boils down to a `curl` to `localhost`-- but it can be customized based on a number of `HEALTHCHECK_*` ENVs that the Dockerfile defines.
 A customization that may be helpful would be to define a `HEALTHCHECK_HEADER_NAME` or `HEALTHCHECK_HEADER_USER_AGENT` that matches a value already filtered out of the access log by the application.
 Most container orchestrations tools either explicitely disable containers' built-in HEALTCHECKs or give you the option to disable able it.
 A succinct example of this is `docker-compose`'s own [healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v3/#healthcheck) syntax.

-## **_Disclaimer_**

-This repo is a work in progress.
-Do not run containers created from these sources in production.
-Containers created from these sources are untested.
-Until further work is done, integrations with LabKey products that traditionally have rely on OS configuration such as R scripts/reports will NOT work.

 ### Reference